tokenguardio/Grants-Program/applications/Tokenguard-v2.md

 To meet the expectations of Polkadot and Kusama community and the suggestions contained in the RFP, we propose a **comprehensive analytics tool consisting of**  **a query builder, visualization creator and dashboard composer for Polkadot & Kusama ecosystems** - the creation of which requires the implementation of the following features.

-Features that will be built using this specific grant are **bolded**.
+Features that will be built using this specific grant are **in bold**.

 1. Data model:
 	- Creating a RAW data access that would categorize data depending on its depth: